-- Monkeypox does not spread easily from person to person, and the virus is spreading mostly through close, intimate contact with someone who has monkeypox.
+- Monkeypox does not spread easily from person to person.
+The virus is spreading mostly through close, intimate contact with someone who has monkeypox.
 While anyone can get monkeypox, the current outbreak is spreading through specific social networks, including men who have sex with men.

 - See the latest number of cases in Wisconsin on the Wisconsin Department of Health Services website.
 For case counts nationally, see the CDC’s website.

-- To receive an email when we have new monkeypox information and news (such as changes in vaccine eligibility and new resources), please subscribe to our email updates.
+- Sign up for email updates.
+To receive an email when we have new monkeypox information and news (such as changes in vaccine eligibility and new resources), please subscribe to our email updates.
 Check the box for Monkeypox Updates in the list of newsletters.